martonbalazs/cli_file_util/README.md

   current directory and also copy their new full path into the clipboard.
 If [file] is already in the current directory then only the full path is copied into the clipboard.
 Very handy when you need to make a notice of a file.
 If no file is given then only pwd is put into xclipboard.
+Versions lcpcl anv lmvcl do the same without clipboarding the path.

 - deloldfiles [no] deletes all files older than [no] days.
 If no [no] is given then default is 60 days.
 HANDLE WITH CARE!